-It's easy to see why hygge caught on in the cold, dark end to 2016.
+It's easy to see why hygge has caught on.
 In these times of hostile politics and the deaths of beloved celebrities announced seemingly every hour, hygge offers sanctuary, a peaceful retreat into your own personalized happy place, or a way to circle the wagons for a respite with close friends.
 In this light, hygge is a method of self-care.

 Although it's not without its critics, we see it as a thing for which there is a time and a place, a way to reframe our negative attitudes towards winter as an opportunity for happy introspection, a way to recharge our batteries before heading back out into the fight.
 That seems to be where this version of hygge belongs.

 Hygge for One

 Make yourself some tea and cookies.
 Serve it to yourself on a tray with a candle and a cloth napkin.
 Cuddle up under a blanket to read a book and enjoy.

 Sounds pretty simple, right?
 That's the whole point.
 But it's not just the fact that there's a tray, a mug, and a book – it's what these objects mean to you that matters.
 We'll get to that.